Signs of Miscarriage

 - Medically-induced miscarriage: This is a non-surgical treatment which involves taking a medication called misoprostol(Cytotec) in order to induce cramping in the uterus, which pushes out the remaining fetal matter and pregnancy tissue over the course of approximately 4-5 hours.
 One advantage of a medically-induced miscarriage is that the medication can be taken at home.

-- Manual vacuum aspiration: This procedure is usually recommended for first-trimester miscarriages or as a means of removing any remaining pregnancy tissue when the fetus has already passed out of the womb.
-A device is inserted into the cervix to empty the womb of all pregnancy tissue and fetal matter using gentle suction.
+- Manual vacuum aspiration: This procedure is usually recommended for early miscarriages or as a means of removing any remaining pregnancy tissue when the fetus has already passed out of the womb.
+A device is inserted into the cervix to empty the womb of the fetus and all pregnancy tissue using gentle suction.
 This procedure can be carried out under local anesthetic and takes around 10-15 minutes.

 - Surgery: There are two possible operations for surgically inducing miscarriage, both of which are usually performed under general anaesthetic as outpatient procedures.

-- Dilation and curettage (D&C) is usually performed in first-trimester miscarriages and involves using an instrument called a curette to scrape the pregnancy tissue and fetal matter out of the dilated uterus.
+- Dilation and curettage (D&C) is usually performed in early miscarriages and involves using an instrument called a curette to scrape the pregnancy tissue and fetal matter out of the dilated uterus.

-- Dilation and extraction (D&E) is usually performed in second-trimester miscarriages and involves using a grasping instrument called forceps to take the fetus out of the dilated uterus.
+- Dilation and extraction (D&E) is usually performed in late miscarriages and involves using a grasping instrument called forceps to take the fetus out of the dilated uterus.

-Post-miscarriage psychological intervention such as one-on-one or group counseling may be recommended to help a person process the experience of miscarrying, and to avoid developing anxiety and depression in the aftermath of miscarriage.
+Post-miscarriage psychological intervention such as one-on-one or group counseling may be recommended to help a person process the experience, and to avoid developing anxiety and depression in the aftermath of miscarriage.
 Doctors will be able to recommend a range of available support options.

 Q: What are the signs that an infection is causing a miscarriage?
-A: Most miscarriages occur in the first trimester and are the result of problems with the fetus rather than infections affecting the pregnant person.
-In the second trimester, miscarriages are most likely to be caused by an underlying health condition, including an infection caused by bacteria such as Chlamydia or Salmonella.
-If a pregnant person is affected by an infection, this can spread to the site around the baby and cause the neck of the womb (cervix) to open too soon, resulting in miscarriage.
+A: Most early miscarriages are the result of problems with the placenta or chromosomal abnormalities of the fetus, rather than infections affecting the pregnant person.
+Late miscarriages are most likely to be caused by an underlying health condition, including an infection caused by bacteria such as Chlamydia or Salmonella.
+If a pregnant person is affected by an infection, this can spread to the site around the unborn baby and cause the neck of the womb (cervix) to open too soon, resulting in miscarriage.
 There is usually no pain or bleeding when an infection causes miscarriage.
-The waters breaking will be the first sign of miscarriage caused by infection.
+The waters breaking is very likely to be the first sign of miscarriage caused by infection.

 Q: Is diarrhea a sign of miscarriage?
 A: Diarrhea is not necessarily a sign that something is wrong with a pregnancy, and pregnant people may experience it over the course of a normal pregnancy for a variety of reasons, including adapting to a healthy pregnancy diet.
 However, diarrhea is sometimes indicative of food poisoning like Salmonella, Toxoplasmosis or Listeriosis, all of which are associated with an increased risk of miscarriage.
 If diarrhea is suspected to relate to food poisoning or an infection, seek medical attention promptly to reduce the risk of miscarriage.
 For more information about food poisoning as a possible cause of miscarriage, see this resource.

 Q: What are the signs of miscarriage without bleeding?
-A: It is possible to experience a miscarriage without bleeding.
-Other signs that a person may be experiencing a miscarriage include cramping, pain, loss of pregnancy symptoms and passing vaginal discharge, which may be stringy and/or whitish-pink in colour.
+A: It is possible to experience a miscarriage without bleeding or spotting.
+Other signs that a person may be experiencing a miscarriage include cramps, pain, loss of pregnancy symptoms and passing discharge, which may be stringy and/or whitish-pink in colour.
 Any, all or none of these symptoms may be present.
-A miscarriage which is symptomless and is only detected by hospital staff during a routine ultrasound scan is called a missed miscarriage.
+A miscarriage which is symptomless and is only detected by hospital staff during a routine scan is called a missed miscarriage.

 “Surgical care of miscarriage under local anaesthetic using manual vacuum aspiration (MVA).”
 Guy’s and St. Thomas’s, NHS Trust.
 March 2016.
 Accessed: 24 January 2018. ↩